robertbaker13/phase-0-handbook/pairing-in-phase-0.md

 Ideally, switching happens organically.
 Half way through each pairing session you and your pair should switch roles if you haven't already.

 ## Pairing in Phase 0

 For Phase 0 (and much of your time as DBC), we will use **Driver-Navigator** pairing.

 *If there is a case where one student is more knowledgable or has already completed a problem, you should almost always use Expert-Novice where Expert Drives*

-In Phase 0, we will be **very rigid about roles** for pairing.
-Once you enter DBC, you will have more flexibility.
+In Phase 0, we will be **very rigid about roles** for pairing.Once you enter DBC, you will have more flexibility.
 However, we want to ingrain appropriate action for each role.

 This means: